 Personal data collected by CMU through the Services may be stored and processed in your region, in the United States or in any other country where CMU, its affiliates or contractors maintain facilities, including outside the EU.
 We take steps to ensure that the data we collect under this picoCTF Privacy Statement is processed pursuant to the terms thereof and the requirements of applicable law wherever the data is located.

 CMU also collaborates with third parties such as cloud hosting services and suppliers located around the world as needed for the Services.
 In some cases, we may need to disclose or transfer your personal data within CMU or to third parties in areas outside of your home country.
 When we do so, we take steps to ensure that personal data is processed, secured, and transferred according to applicable law.

 Retention of Personal Data

-CMU retains personal data for as long as necessary to provide the services and fulfill the purposes for which it was collected.
-We are required by law to keep some types of information for certain periods of time (e.g. statute of limitations) and may also retain your records to fulfill a legitimate interest.
+CMU retains personal data in a form which permits identification of data subjects for as long as necessary to provide the Services and fulfill the transactions you have requested, or for other business purposes such as complying with our legal obligations, resolving disputes, and enforcing our agreements.
+We are required by law to keep some types of information for certain periods of time (e.g. statute of limitations).

 Your Rights Regarding Your Personal Data